-I have wondered what it was like having a father’s love and as I got older the poison of his rejection blossomed into; self-blaming, imaginings of why your own parent would choose to not love and care for you.
+I have wondered what it was like having a father’s love and as I got older the poison of his rejection blossomed into; self-blaming, imaginings and questions of why your own parent would choose to not love you, want you or care for you.

-He did not support us emotionally, physically or financially throughout this journey of life.
+He has never supported us emotionally, physically or financially throughout this journey of life.

 He was after all part author of our story.